 As per previous-year trends, the CMAT exam has a moderate difficulty level.
 This is primarily because of the fact that even if a test taker scores zero, they are not disqualified from the CMAT exam.

-The exam notification and details will soon be announced by the National Testing Agency (NTA).
-CMAT 2023, which offers MBA/PGDM admission to institutes accredited by the AICTE, is expected to have 100 questions with a total duration of 3 hours.
-Candidates can look at the CMAT exam analysis 2022 by Hitbullseye in the meantime to aid in their preparation and gain an understanding of how many attempts they should make in order to achieve a good CMAT percentile.
+The National Testing Agency (NTA) conducted the CMAT 2023 exam on May 4, 2023.
+CMAT 2023, which offers MBA/PGDM admission to institutes accredited by the AICTE, had 100 questions in total with a total duration of 3 hours.
+Candidates can look at the CMAT exam analysis 2023 by Hitbullseye in the meantime to gain an understanding of how many correct attempts they should have made in order to achieve a good CMAT percentile.

 Also Read:List of MBA Colleges Accepting 80-90 Percentile in CMAT 2023